 The importance of email marketing in business continues to grow as the use of technology becomes increasingly popular.
-Twenty Over Ten is known for developing successful websites for financial advisors, but we always want to take it a step further.
+FMG is known for developing successful websites for financial advisors, but we always want to take it a step further.
 So, to help you tackle email marketing, we shared some of the knowledge and experience that we’ve gained in this area in a blog post series: Email Marketing 101.
 In this post, we recap each of the posts in the Email Marketing 101 series as a quick overview for you.

 1. Write a Strong Subject Line

 What’s the first thing that you notice when you receive a new email in your inbox?

 For most people, it’s the email’s subject line.
 In fact, 35% of email recipients open an email based on the subject line alone.
 Subject lines determine a person’s initial reaction to a message and often decide if the subscriber opens the email at all.

 For this reason, we recommend figuring out a great subject line first.
 After all, you can write the best message in your email ever, but it won’t be effective if your email never gets opened!